Who we are

 Prof Andrew Millard

-Pioneer in Bayesian stats in Archaeology; Oxford PhD
+Pioneer in Bayesian machine learning in Archaeology; Oxford PhD

 Dr Matthias Sinnesael